MicrosoftDocs/OData-docs/Odata-docs/webapi-8/overview/overview.md

 The library is shipped on NuGet under the package name: `Microsoft.AspNetCore.OData`.

-We also ship a library separately for building OData models from .NET model classes.
+We also ship a separate library for building OData models from .NET model classes.
 This is available under the package name: `Microsoft.OData.ModelBuilder`.

 ## Choosing the right version